 DefinitionThis section has been translated automatically.

-Mixture of structurally very similar compounds which are formed by the bacterium Saccharopolyspora erythraea and which is used as a medicinal substance because of its antibiotic effect. e
+Mixture of substances consisting of structurally very similar compounds formed by the bacterium Saccharopolyspora erythraea and used as a drug due to its antibiotic effect.

-The main component of the substance mixture is erythromycin A. Other ingredients are erythromycin B (5%) and, in a significantly smaller amount, erythromycin C. Chemically, erythromycin can be described as a glycoside; pharmacologically, erythromycin belongs to the macrolide antibiotics.
+The main component of the substance mixture is erythromycin A. Other ingredients are erythromycin B (5%) and, to a much lesser extent, erythromycin C. Chemically, erythromycin can be described as a glycoside; pharmacologically, erythromycin is a macrolide antibiotic.

 Half-lifeThis section has been translated automatically.